coleifer/peewee/docs/peewee/playhouse.rst

 The *dataset* module contains a high-level API for working with databases modeled after the popular `project of the same name <https://dataset.readthedocs.org/en/latest/index.html>`_.
 The aims of the *dataset* module are to provide:

 * A simplified API for working with relational data, along the lines of working with JSON.
-* An easy way to export relational data.
+* An easy way to export relational data as JSON or CSV.
+* An easy way to import JSON or CSV data into a relational database.

 A minimal data-loading script might look like this: